AndrewFan123LOL/OpenAgar/README.md

 Please do not be an idiot and try to make money off of ths system.
 We will monitor accounts and suspend them that are known for misuse.

 ## NEVER BUY OPENAGAR!
-If you bought a copy of openagar, wow, you have been ripped.
+If you bought a copy of closedagar, wow, you have been ripped.
 People who have a key might trick you that they will give away their copy for money.
 First off, that is impossible as keys are **generated uniquely for every machine**.
 This means the key they have, wont work on your machine, even if you copied their entire computer.
-Secondly, who would actually 'give up' a rare copy of OpenAgar?
+Secondly, who would actually 'give up' a rare copy of ClosedAgar?
 They would rather just trick you.
 Thirdly, even if they did give it to you, and you managed to use their key (which is impossible), they would be able to remotly disable your purchased key and generate another one for themselves.
 So my advice to you: If you really want a copy, yet you dont have one, too bad, deal with it.

 ## Commands
 There are commands you can type in command line.